 In 1999, the National Main Street Center implemented this process to recognize local Main Street revitalization programs for their individual annual progress and improvement through the Main Street Four Point Approach™.
 Through the Approach, local programs focus on a myriad of activities within four strategic areas.
 This includes creating Economic Vitality through making the most of a community’s unique sense of place and existing historic assets, harnessing local economic opportunity and creating a supportive business environment for small businesses.
 Design supports a community’s transformation by enhancing the physical elements of downtown while capitalizing on unique assets that set the commercial district apart.
 Through Promotion, downtown is positioned as the center of the community and hub of economic activity.
 The Organization strategy area mobilizes the resources and partners needed to effectively show measurable outcomes from a Main Street revitalization effort.
-National Accreditation will be formally announced in May at the National Main Street Now conference in Pittsburg, Pa.
+National Accreditation will be formally announced in March at the National Main Street Now conference in Kansas City, Missouri.

 More information on the National Main Street Center/Main Street America: http://www.mainstreet.org/

 More information about the Texas Main Street Program and the Texas Historical Commission: http://www.thc.texas.gov/preserve/projects-and-programs/texas-main-street and http://www.thc.texas.gov/